 - Tribal assistance eligibility letter, including TTANF, FDPIR, etc.

-Remember in PA, we have expanded Medicaid eligibility for disabled children, so definitely look into this if you haven’t already applied.
+Remember, in PA, we have expanded Medicaid eligibility for disabled children, so look into this if you haven’t already applied.

 This is so amazing!
-Did you know that ASL is the 4th most popular language in this country?
+Did you know that ASL is this country’s 4th most popular language?
 Isn’t that crazy?
-When I read that statistic, I can’t believe we don’t see more ASL available in different places.
+When I read that statistic, I couldn’t believe we don’t see more ASL available in different places.

-Well, kudos to Comcast for paving the way.
+Well, kudos to Comcast/Xfinity for paving the way.